xdd666t/provider_template/README.md

 ## Description

-The description of the plug-in
+The description of the plugin

-- Model: generates the GetX mode,
+- Model: generates the provider mode,

-    - Default: the Default mode.
-Three files are generated: view, provider
+    - Default: the Default mode. two files are generated: view, provider
     - High: in simple mode, three files are generated: view, provider, state
     - Extended: a extended usage